pes18fan/kaze/DOCUMENTATION.md

 # Syntax

-A program in Kaze consists of statements, seperated by newlines.
-No semicolons required!
+A program in Kaze consists of statements.
+Statements don't need a terminator (like a newline or semicolon).

 ## variables